DONATE TO HAND

 Our goal is to empower our communities by empowering our HAND collective, whose partnership is critical to the creation and preservation of affordable housing.
 By increasing our members’ capacity, we equip them with tools to operate more efficiently, create innovative approaches to their work and ultimately build better opportunities for individuals across the region.
 Today we serve nearly 2,500 members each year through our suite of program offerings.
 From the traditional trainings that members have valued since the early days, to customized workshops that enhance job performance, to GenerationHAND sessions designed for emerging leaders, HAND is intentional in meeting our members’ greatest needs.
 In turn, they can leverage the knowledge and partnerships they cultivate into housing, services and programs that benefit our communities.

 Looking ahead, HAND recognizes it has an important role in the future of our region.
-In order to create meaningful change, we must continue to reach beyond the symptoms of inequity to address the root causes that amplify housing disparities and restrict access to opportunity for so many of our communities, but especially communities of color.
-In early 2019, the organization dedicated itself to using its unique platform to influence affordable housing programs by way of its regional policy activations.
-Most importantly, HAND has integrated racial equity into its programming for the last several years, and we are more committed now than ever to placing racial equity at the center of all that we do.
+HAND envisions a future where black and brown communities share equitably in the knowledge, wealth and resources uniquely represented in and between Baltimore, Washington and Richmond.
+The organization has dedicated itself to using its unique platform to influence affordable housing programs by way of its regional policy activations, including the Housing Indicator Tool.
+Most importantly, HAND is placing racial equity at the center of all that we do.
 We stand ready to do this important work, and look forward to the day when all individuals have an opportunity to thrive.

 HAND is a 501(c)(3) nonprofit organization.